tummfm/chemtrain/regression/communication/README.md

 ## Recompilation statistics

-The LAMMPS summary reports initial compilations and runtime recompilations.
+The connector reports initial compilations and runtime recompilations.
 Runtime causes are reported separately for atom buffers and neighbor buffers.
 A single compilation may have both causes, so the cause counts are not expected to sum to the total compilation count.